 Billboard Music Awards 2021 Red Carpet Fashion: See Every Look as the Stars Arrive

-It's sure been a headbangin' year for music, and at tonight's Billboard Music Awards fans can expect to celebrate the artists responsible for those bops.
-Before show time, The...
+It's sure been a headbangin' year for music, and at Sunday's Billboard Music Awards, fans were finally able to celebrate the artists responsible for those bops.
+Before show...

 More in www.eonline.com